 The Renewable Energy program supports the development of renewable energy.
 It’s an option requested by ECE members.
-The voluntary renewable wind and biomass energy program is made available to co-op members through a coordinated effort between ECE, Great River Energy (GRE) and Haubenschild Farms Dairy, Inc.
+The voluntary renewable wind and biomass energy program is made available to co-op members through a coordinated effort between ECE and Great River Energy (GRE).

 ECE members may buy blocks of renewable energy for a small additional monthly charge on their electric bill.